-The behavior of the sharp tip during ST-LFM measurements is discussed further in the SI, namely its stick-slip behavior as presented in Figure S9 through Figure S12.
-Important here, ripple-formation as a mode of nano-wear could be observed on the brush-covered membranes, as shown in Figure 5 exemplary for the 5 h membranes (for 10 h membranes see Figure S6).
-The ripple formation was distinct and similar to the ripples observed by Vyas et al. for polystyrene brushes[57].
-On the other hand, the pristine PAN membrane showed a carved-out morphology at a high normal force load of 125 nN (Figure 5, and SI Figure S7 and Figure S8).
-These observations suggest that the brush-covered membrane surface is soft and susceptible to perturbation on a nanoscopic scale with the stick-slip behavior of the sharp tip resulting in the ripples[57,58], while a harder and more brittle surface of the reference membrane results in a breakage-mode of material failure.
-The topology of rippled surfaces support the findings of the other LFM measurements, as well as other analysis, as the PAN-pSBMA 50%-10h and PAN-pSBMA 100%-5h membranes show a similar height distribution, while the height distribution of PAN-pSBMA 50%-5h spans a smaller and PAN-pSBMA 100%-10h a larger range.
+The behavior of the sharp tip during ST-LFM measurements is discussed further in the supporting information (i.e., its stick-slip behavior as presented in Figures S9 through S12).
+The important point here involves ripple formation as a mode of nano-wear; this appears on the brush-covered membranes, as shown in Figure 5 for the 5 h membranes (for 10 h membranes, see Figure S6).
+Distinct ripples form, similar to the ripples observed by Vyas et al. for polystyrene brushes.[57]
+Conversely, the pristine PAN membrane displays a carved-out morphology at a high normal force load of 125 nN (Figures 5, S7, and S8).
+These observations suggest that the brush-covered membrane surface is soft and susceptible to perturbation on a nanoscopic scale with the stick-slip behavior of the sharp tip producing the ripples,[57,58] while the harder and more brittle surface of the reference membrane results in a breakage-mode of material failure.
+The topology of rippled surfaces is consistent with the findings of other LFM measurements and with other analyses since the PAN-pSBMA 50% 10 h and PAN-pSBMA 100% 5 h membranes show a similar height distribution, whereas the height distribution of PAN-pSBMA 50% 5 h spans a smaller range and PAN-pSBMA 100% 10 h spans a larger range.

 Aspects of brush-covered membrane performance

-The pure water flux of poly(sulfobetaine methacrylate) brush-covered membranes 4, shown in Table 3, declined when compared with the activated membrane 2 (initially 390±35 Lm-2h-1bar-1).
-The pure water flux decline is expected for brush-covered membranes as the additional brush layer is exerting more resistance to the flux at the interface[27,39].
-Since the pure water flux of the modified membranes 4 is reduced, the benefits of the modification in the membrane performance should be gained from their resistance to fouling and/or improvement in the trade-off between flux and selectivity.
-Therefore, the MWCO of the membranes was measured and the evolution of MWCO during the synthesis is presented in Table 3.
+The pure water flux of poly(sulfobetaine methacrylate) brush-covered membranes 4, shown in Table 3, is less than that of the activated membrane 2 (initially 390±35 L m−2 h−1 bar−1).
+A decline in pure water flux is expected for brush-covered membranes because the additional brush layer exerts more resistance against the flux through the interface.[27,39] Because the pure water flux of the modified membranes 4 is reduced, the benefits of the modified membrane performance should be gained from their resistance to fouling and/or improvement in the trade-off between flux and selectivity.
+Therefore, the MWCO of the membranes was measured, and its evolution during the synthesis is presented in Table 3.
 While the base PAN membrane 1 has a high MWCO of around 300 kDa, the activated PAN-amidoxime 2 is around 230 kDa.
-Here, the reduction in MWCO also leads to the decline of the observed permeability (Figure S1).
-While the PAN-pSBMA 50%-5h has an MWCO slightly under the PAN-amidoxime 2, the MWCO of the PAN-pSBMA 50%-10h and 100%-5h were around 100 kDa and 150 kDa, respectively.
+Here, the reduction in MWCO also leads to the decline of the measured permeability (Figure S1).
+Although PAN-pSBMA 50% 5 h has an MWCO slightly under that of PAN-amidoxime 2, the MWCO of the PAN-pSBMA 50% 10 h and 100% 5 h are around 100 and 150 kDa, respectively.

-The antifouling properties of polyzwitterion modified surfaces are well described[28,52,59,60].
-Here, we demonstrate the antifouling effect on brush-covered PAN UF membranes using 10 ppm sodium alginate in an electrolyte solution (8.5 mmolL-1 KCl, 1 mmolL-1 NaCl, 1.5 mmolL-1 CaCl2).
-A reference membrane of unmodified PAN having similar permeability (155±20 L/m2hbar) and MWCO (~90 kDa) as the modified membranes were prepared for this experiment to compare the fouling propensity of modified and unmodified PAN under similar hydrodynamic conditions.
+The antifouling properties of polyzwitterion-modified surfaces are well described.[28,52,59,60] Here, we demonstrate the antifouling effect of brush-covered PAN UF membranes by using 10 ppm sodium alginate in an electrolyte solution (8.5 mmol/L KCl, 1 mmol/L NaCl, 1.5 mmol/L CaCl2).
+A reference membrane of unmodified PAN with a permeability (155±20 L m−2 h−1 bar−1) and MWCO (≈90 kDa) similar to that of the modified membranes was prepared for this experiment to compare the fouling propensity of modified PAN with that of unmodified PAN under similar hydrodynamic conditions.